2006–07 UEFA Cup qualifying rounds

 This article details the 2006–07 UEFA Cup qualifying rounds.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Round and draw dates

 All draws held at UEFA headquarters in Nyon, Switzerland.

 Matches may also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 Teams

+In total, 99 teams entered qualifying stage, which consisted of the following rounds: